-The expansion of the Indianapolis Cultural Trail is a major capital project that will expand the Cultural Trail in two distinct areas: Indiana Ave and South Street for a total distance of almost 2 miles.
+The expansion of the Indianapolis Cultural Trail is a major capital project that is expanding the Cultural Trail in two distinct areas: Indiana Ave and South Street for a total distance of almost 2 miles.
 The expansion is designed to the same high standards and quality that encompasses the existing Cultural Trail including botanical gardens and a public art program.
 The expansion also includes funding for the Cultural Trail’s maintenance endowment and additions to the Trail’s public art collection and program along the two segments.

 The Indianapolis Cultural Trail: A Legacy of Gene and Marilyn Glick connects arts, cultural and entertainment destinations with neighborhoods and greenways.
 The magic of the Cultural Trail experience happens between these destinations is what makes it the Trail, and it’s connections so unique.
-By expanding and adding two new segments to the Cultural Trail, we will be connecting more people and neighborhoods to more cultural destinations and greenways while infusing art and nature along the Trail’s newest additions.
+By expanding and adding two new segments to the Cultural Trail, we will connect more people and neighborhoods to more cultural destinations and greenways while infusing art and nature along the Trail’s newest additions.

 Indianapolis Cultural Trail, Inc (ICTI), a non-profit organization is leading the effort.
 Formed at the inception of the Indianapolis Cultural Trail: A Legacy of Gene and Marilyn Glick, ICTI’s mission is to enrich lives and connect people and places through dynamic and beautiful experiences and use the Indianapolis Cultural Trail and Pacers Bikeshare program as a catalyst for economic growth.